 Buy on Amazon

-Also by this author: White Smoke
+Also by this author: White Smoke, Santa in the City, The Weight of Blood

 The Haunting of Hill House meets Get Out in this chilling YA psychological thriller and modern take on the classic haunted house story from New York Times bestselling author Tiffany D. Jackson!